tw-mosip/inji-vc-renderer/kotlin/docs/inji-vc-renderer-flow.md

 ): listOfSVGs

 - credentialFormat: It is the format of the credential.
 Only for ldp_vc is supported.
-- wellknownJsonString: It is the wellknown JSON data which has label values to be replaced in the template.
+- wellknownJsonString: It is the wellknown JSON data.
+Optional field.
 - vcJsonString: It is the Verifiable Credential JSON data which has claim values to be replaced in the template.
 Returns: It returns the list of rendered SVGs with all placeholders replaced.
 ````